February 27, 2020

 3 Real-Life Social Security Benefits Examples

 Throughout your career, you have been paying into the Social Security system.
 Recent estimates have shown that on average you and your employer have contributed more than $200,000 into the system for the average worker.
-As you approach your retirement years, the tables are about to turn and you will begin receiving the contributions back in the form of monthly income.
+As you approach your retirement years, you will soon begin to receive the contributions back in the form of monthly income.
 Let’s take a look at how Social Security calculates these benefits and three real-life examples of what you can expect to receive.

 How does SSA calculate benefits: